NicholasCatani/Certificates/Economics/Readme.md

-These are two algorithms i've implemented to solve trivial market equilibriums both when firms compete in production and price.
+These are two algorithms i've implemented to solve trivial market equilibriums either firms compete in production or price war.